Project

 Actions #21

-Updated by Kristof Provost about 1 month ago
+Updated by Kristof Provost 6 months ago

 Okay, that would seem to indicate that we're not spending our CPU time in the ena driver.
 That's a bit unexpected, given the problem description, but that's what dtrace is showing us.
 Let's see if we can figure out where we are spending our time: